This gallery contains 9 photos.

 So why would you deny that to yourself?

-A few things I do that help return to myself:
+A few things that help:

 2. Stretch.
-We have the amazing ability of speaking with our bodies, of communicating our intention through our actions and directions we take.
+We have the amazing ability of speaking through our bodies, of communicating our intention through our actions and directions we take.
 Accumulating tension is inherent to life, so moving our bodies helps decompress and redistribute any tension build ups.

-6. Look at images of things I like.
-The sooner you intentionally you connect yourself to the sources of positive energy and aspects of life, the quicker you’ll realize how lucky, blessed and loved you are.
+6. Look at images of things you like.
+The sooner you intentionally connect yourself to the sources of positive energy and positive aspects of life, the quicker you’ll realize how lucky, blessed and loved you are.
 Focusing on what calls to you on a deeper level will keep you grounded and centered on the path of true joy.
 On that path you will always feel at home, even if you find yourself in places you’ve never been before.

 7. Listen to chill out music.
 Music is the language of the soul that needs no words, only vibration.
 Meet yourself again in that space.

 8. Write things down.
-Mirroring your thoughts on paper or a similar outlet is a way of releasing and bringing light into situations which the mind can’t find the purpose of yet.
+Mirroring your thoughts on paper or a similar outlet is a way of releasing build ups and bringing light into situations which the mind can’t find the purpose of yet.
 Writing is a form of taking action, and action is when you couple your heart, your intuitive center and your mind, all in one direction, which transmutes energy and builds the invisible structure for the future you will take part in.

 9. Create, paint, draw.
-Communicating with mediums that speak even louder than words is one of the most powerful tools we have in this realm, we become vessels for spirit to express itself and we tell stories that can convey the past, present and future in one image.
+Communicating with mediums that speak even louder than words is one of the most powerful tools we have in this realm.
+We become vessels for spirit to express itself and we tell stories that can convey the past, present and future, in one image.

 10. Cook.
 Cooking our own food is a way of self care, a signal to the body that we are present within and that we give ourselves the time and space for refueling and internal nurturing, both crucial for our well being.
 It’s a magic ceremony in which we tune in with the elements of mother nature and her gifts.
 It’s sacred.
 It’s hugely trans-formative.